integrations/terraform-provider-github/website/docs/r/repository_webhook.html.markdown

 page_title: "GitHub: github_repository_webhook"
 sidebar_current: "docs-github-resource-repository-webhook"
 description: |-
-  Creates and manages repository webhooks within Github organizations
+  Creates and manages repository webhooks within GitHub organizations
 ---

 # github_repository_webhook

-This resource allows you to create and manage webhooks for repositories within your Github organization.
+This resource allows you to create and manage webhooks for repositories within your GitHub organization.

 This resource cannot currently be used to manage webhooks for *personal* repositories, outside of organizations.